 Research into fascia, especially over the last few years (2008-2012) has shown that fascia plays a much more important role than previously thought.
 It is now known to have a significant influence on pain generation, stability, movement dynamics, force transmission, proprioception and sporting performance.

 How does it work?

 Fascia is richly innervated with pain sensors and receptors sensitive to static levels of, and changes in, tension and pressure.
 As a result, the fascia is often the source of pain in musculoskeletal injuries, more so than muscles alone.
 These taping techniques aim to restore myofascial balance by changing the tension patterns through the myofascial web and so modifying the response from the receptors.
 Tension release and muscle activation can improve muscle function, range of motion and bring about a reduction in pain.
-As long as dysfunctions and pain derive from the fascial tissue (muscle, fascia, tendons, ligaments, capsules, periosteum) and as long as there is no extreme inflammation or scar tissue, one taping session will bring results, instantly.
+As long as dysfunctions and pain derive from the fascial tissue (muscle, fascia, tendons, ligaments, capsules, periosteum) and as long as there is no extreme inflammation or scar tissue, one taping session will usually bring instant results.

 To summarise, the effects of this taping technique are achieved through regulation of myofascial tension, resulting in:

 - Regulation of muscle tone